Trendletter by Fashionoffice April 2017

 Selected Fashionoffice's SHORT MESSAGES from the temporarily published FashionFeeds (items can be found at the magazine's permanent, chronological archive on fashion.at/mobile).

+8 Apr 2017 - CNN Style at the Damien Hirst exhibition 'Treasures from the Wreck of the Unbelievable' in Venice

+8 Apr 2017 - The New York Times, walking via 360° video through 5 exhibitions at Salone del Mobile in Milan

-7 Apr 2017 - #Music 'Double Roses' by Karen Elson, title track of the new album (released today)
+8 Apr 2017 - #Music 'This Song' ft Rostam by RAC, new album announced for summer

-7 Apr 2017 - #Music cover of 'A Taste of Honey' by The Shins, album 'Resistance Radio: The Man in the High Castle' (released today)

-6 Apr 2017 - Music video maker Mark Romanek's photos of Iggy Pop, Kayne West, Johnny Cash, Mick Jagger, Jay Z,...
+8 Apr 2017 - #TopOnFashionoffice last 7 days, 8 Apr: Lena Hoschek SS2017 trachten collection is inspired and named after Austrian regions and traditions